We have a sincere wish for you:

 Let’s look at official definitions now.

-“Intellectual property refers to creations of the mind, such as inventions; literary or artistic works; designs; and symbols, names and images used in commerce.”
+“Intellectual property refers to creations of the mind, such as inventions; literary or artistic works; designs; and symbols, names, and images used in commerce.”
 This is how the World Intellectual Property Organization defines it.
 Bravo!
 Your business creation goes hand in hand with works of art!
-The law, at least, treats it that way.
+Law, at least, treats it that way.
 And it may as well be a work of art.